sopiot/scheduling-framework/README.md

   <img src="imgs/sim_overview.png" width="500" alt="sim_overview" style="margin-right:0px" />
 </div>

-This is a framework that is designed to fine-tune the **scheduling algorithm** of the middleware based on an IoT environment simulator.
-Using this simulator, users can implement their own **scheduling algorithm** and simulate the IoT system.
-The framework automates running multiple simulations with multiple environments and **scheduling algorithm**, and provides not only the results of each simulation but also the rankings of each objective to pick the best one.
+This framework allows you to evaluate and fine-tune the **Scheduling Algorithm** of the MySSIX IoT platform through simulation.
+Users can implement their own **Scheduling Algorithm** and simulate the IoT platform using this framework.
+The framework automatically runs multiple simulations using various simulation environments and **Scheduling Algorithms**, and provides not only the results of each simulation but also a ranking chart for selecting the optimal **Scheduling Algorithm**.

 If you want to learn more about the **Terminology** used in this repository, please refer to [here](#terminology).

 <!-- [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE) -->